dotnet/roslyn/docs/wiki/Contributing-Code.md

 ### Contributing Code

-Before submitting a feature or substantial code contribution, please discuss it with the team and ensure it follows the product [[roadmap|Roadmap]].
+Before submitting a feature or substantial code contribution, please discuss it with the team and ensure it follows the product [roadmap](Roadmap.md).
 The team rigorously reviews and tests all code submissions.
 The submissions must meet an extremely high bar for quality, design, and roadmap appropriateness.

 The Roslyn project is a member of the [.NET Foundation](https://github.com/orgs/dotnet) and follows the same [developer guide](https://github.com/dotnet/runtime/blob/master/docs/coding-guidelines/coding-style.md).
 The team enforces this by regularly running the [.NET code formatter tool](https://github.com/dotnet/codeformatter) on the code base.
 Contributors should ensure they follow these guidelines when making submissions.